 a.
 In coordination with the ASW(HA), the Secretaries of the Military Departments, and the CDRUSSOCOM, ensures that RCP policies are equitably applied to eligible Reserve Component RSMs.

-b.
-Reviews performance and quality-assurance metrics to assess RCP equitability for enrolled Reserve Component RSMs.

-c.
-Pursuant to the RCAC Charter, designates appropriate representatives with a working understanding of the RCP to the RCAC.

-2.5.
-General Counsel of the Department of War.

-The General Counsel of the Department of War, in coordination with the general counsel and judge advocate generals of the Military Departments, the Staff Judge Advocate to the Commandant of the Marine Corps, and Staff Judge Advocate to the CDRUSSOCOM:

-a.
-Provides guidance on legal matters relating to RCP policy, issuances, proposed exceptions to policy, and legislative proposals.

-b.
-Provides legal representation to the RCAC upon request.

 2.6.
 Assistant Secretary of War for Special Operations and Low-Intensity Conflict (ASW(SO/LIC)).

 Pursuant to Sections 138 and 167 of Title 10, U.S.C., and in accordance with DoD Directive 5111.10, the ASW(SO/LIC):